linqs/er-example/README.txt

 4) Run the ER example: First decompress the included tar-ball to a working directory on your machine.
 This contains the source code, data files and a Maven project.
 There are several steps necessary to run the program:

-Compile the program using the command:  	>> mvn compile Generate the classpath using the command:  	>> mvn dependency:build-classpath -Dmdep.outputFile=classpath.out  (Note: you only have to do this once, and after that only if the dependencies change. i.e. If you just make a small tweak to the source code, you don't need to re-generate the classpath.)
+Compile the program using the command:

+	>> mvn compile
+Generate the classpath using the command:

+	>> mvn dependency:build-classpath -Dmdep.outputFile=classpath.out  (Note: you only have to do this once, and after that only if the dependencies change. i.e. If you just make a small tweak to the source code, you don't need to re-generate the classpath.)
-Run the program with the following command (from within the project's directory):  	>> java -Xmx8192m -cp ./target/classes:`cat classpath.out` edu.umd.cs.psl.er.AuthorPaperER  (Warning: this will set the heap size to 8GB.
-Make sure your system can handle this.)
+Run the program with the following command (from within the project's directory):

+	>> java -Xmx2048m -cp ./target/classes:`cat classpath.out` edu.umd.cs.psl.er.AuthorPaperER <data_dir> [ -l ]

+where <data_dir> is the relative path to the data (e.g. data/CiteSeer/big) and the optional parameter "-l" invokes weight learning (as opposed to manual weights).
+Note: the "-Xmx2048m" option increases the maximum heap size to 2GB.
+Make sure your system can handle this.
+If you opt to load all of the data into main memory, you may want to up this number to 4-8GB.

 5) (Optional) Create an Eclipse project: To convert a Maven project to an Eclipse project, simply type the following command (within the project's directory):